British-Columbia/Kings-Printer/z_internal/RSBC Checklist.md

 3. Validate section numbering, spelling, formatting and grammar — correcting any errors
 5. Link to any other referenced chapters
 6. Update the index table
+7. Update consolidated ('as amended') version
-7. Update 'as amended' copies
+8. Update the 'as amended' date on the original copy
-8. Does the criminal offences Trello board need to be updated?
+9. Does the criminal offences Trello board need to be updated?
 What about the in-game jail times?